-1.5.2.
-Comet assay
+1.4.1.
+TGR assay

-- 11 In case you decide to perform the comet assay according to the test method OECD TG 489, rats are the preferred species.
-Other rodent species can be used if scientifically justified (OECD TG 489, para.
-23). - 12 Having considered the anticipated routes of human exposure and the need for adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate.
-In line with the test method OECD TG 489, the test must be performed by analysing tissues from liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
-There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physico-chemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
-In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract.
+- In case you decide to perform the TGR assay, according to the test method OECD TG 488, the test must be performed in transgenic mice or rats and the test substance is usually administered orally. - 8 Based on the recent update of OECD TG 488 (2020), you are requested to follow the new 28+28d regimen, as it permits the testing of mutations in somatic tissues and as well as in tubule germ cells from the same animals. - According to the test method OECD TG 488, the test must be performed by analysing tissues from liver as slowly proliferating tissue and primary site of xenobiotic metabolism, glandular stomach and duodenum as rapidly proliferating tissue and site of direct contact.
+There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physicochemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
+In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for mutagenicity at the site of contact in the gastro-intestinal tract.
+However, duodenum must be stored (at or below $-70~^{\circ}\text{C}$) until the analysis of liver and glandular stomach is completed; the duodenum must then be analysed only if the results obtained for the glandular stomach and for the liver are negative or inconclusive.

-1.5.1.
+1.4.1.1.
 Germ cells